MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.StorSimple/v1.6.1/Set-AzureStorSimpleVirtualDevice.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorSimpleVirtualDevice** cmdlet creates or updates the device configuration of an azure_2 StorSimple virtual device.
+The **Set-AzureStorSimpleVirtualDevice** cmdlet creates or updates the device configuration of an Azure StorSimple virtual device.

 ## EXAMPLES